christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

       </div>
   </nav>
   ```
   As you can see, it has two classes, `navbar` and `navbar-default`, that identify it to Bootstrap.
-The `navbar` class is generic, used to pick up styling use for all kinds of navbars.
-The `navbar-default` class is more specific, and tells Bootstrap to apply the default styling.
+The `navbar` class is generic, used to pick up styling for all kinds of navbars.
+The `navbar-default` class is more specific, and tells Bootstrap to apply the default 'gray background and black text' styling.
 The `div` nested inside is for layout purposes, with a `container-fluid` class used to make the navbar extend edge to edge of the page.
   > We also used `container-fluid` in Part 2.

   * Next is the `navbar-header`, which contains a `button` and a link (`a`).